It's clear to most merchants (72% to be exact) that shopping cart abandonment is a real problem.

 3.)
 Long checkouts

 The Baymard study’s third top reason that users abandon their carts was due to a long or complicated checkout process.
 Nearly 30% of US online shoppers have abandoned an order due to this reason.
+Even slow load times on your checkout pages can lead to cart abandonment.
 Baymard did a large-scale usability study on the checkout process which revealed that checkout flow could be simplified to as little as 12-14 form elements (7-8 if only including form fields), but most US ecommerce sites contain over 23 elements (14 if only including form fields).

 4.)
 Hidden costs

 23% of people interviewed by Baymard indicated that they abandoned their shopping cart merchandise because they couldn’t get their total order cost up-front.This is directly tied to the #1 reason for cart abandonment - extra costs, particularly shipping costs.

 How to reduce shopping cart abandonment or recover abandoned carts